xpring-eng/XpringKit/README.md

 let transactionStatus = xrpClient.paymentStatus(for: transactionHash) // TransactionStatus.succeeded
 ```

-**Note:** The example transactionHash may lead to a "Transaction not found." error because the TestNet is regularly reset, or the accessed node may only maintain one month of history.
+**Note:** The example `transactionHash` may lead to a "Transaction not found." error because the TestNet is regularly reset, or the accessed node may only maintain one month of history.
 Recent transaction hashes can be found in the [XRP Ledger Explorer ](https://livenet.xrpl.org/).

-#### Retrieve speciic payment
+#### Retrieve specific payment

 An `XRPClient` can retrieve a specific payment transaction by hash.